SRS-M

 Long-lasting studios probably keep their E-Myth bibles close, knowing well that their value often stems from how you work, not necessarily what the work is.

-Eyeballs: Nikitava Silevskiy and his workflow stream makes my graphic design soul happy.
+Eyeballs: Nikitava Silevskiy’s workflow makes my graphic design soul happy.

 Reads: Social feeds have become dens of short-span, barely viable, ephemeral dopamine hits that leave you feeling numb.
 Counter to this is The Slow Web.
 In response to “Fast Web distress”: